 Rapid Response Teams (RRTs)

-With RRTs, communities that need federal resources the most get help with the unique problems they face.
-Federal programs work together to help communities find resources and use those resources in ways that support their identified needs.
+With RRTs, communities that most need federal resources get help with the unique problems they face.
+Federal programs work together to help communities find and use resources in ways that support their identified needs.

 Home » Technical Assistance » Rapid Response Teams